Awards Terms & Conditions

 Except where indicated otherwise all copyright and other rights that subsist in the home page and in the sub-domain pages of the www.informationisbeautifulawards.com website (“the Site”) are owned by The Information is Beautiful Awards Ltd, 91 Brick Lane, London, E1 6QL.

-The Competition is opened to all those willing to submit their work according to the Awards categories and rules.
+The Competition is opened to all those willing to submit their work according to the Awards categories and rules, for work created / published between 1 June 2018 and 9 September 2019, but not entered or nominated into the Awards previously.

-Any work can be submitted through ‘Information Is Beautiful Awards’ website.
+All work must be submitted through ‘Information Is Beautiful Awards’ website.

-Entries and Nominations will not be accepted via email unless the project officially announces it via THE WEBSITE or technical difficulties prevent the form or website from receiving submissions.
+Entries will not be accepted via email or other channels unless the project officially announces it via THE WEBSITE or technical difficulties prevent the form or website from receiving submissions.

 Each submission requires appropriate payment by card via Stripe.